 This is usually caused by hypercholesterolemia (high cholesterol), and dyslipidemia (high level of lipids) resulting in the narrowing of the arteries supplying blood to the heart muscle.
 This is called atherosclerosis.

 High cholesterol and abdominal obesity are one of the main causes of heart disease, which further increases the risk of angina, coronary artery disease or ischemic heart disease, and heart attack.

 You can use our BMI calculator tool to examine whether you are overweight (obese) or not.

 According to Ayurveda, angina is caused due to aggravation of Kapha and Vata dosha.
-Taking prolong Kapha-enhancing diet (high calories and fat), Kapha dosha is aggravated, which results in Agnimandya (weak digestive fire) and Ama (toxic substances) formation, this further leads to obstruction of the body and heart channels.
+Taking prolonged Kapha-enhancing diet (high calories and fat), Kapha dosha is aggravated, which results in Agnimandya (weak digestive fire) and Ama (toxic substances) formation, which further leads to obstruction of the body and heart channels.

 While due to the vitiation of Vata dosha and lack of natural movement, it produces symptoms like chest pain and heaviness. if left untreated can lead to further heart disease.

 Being Hridya (cardiotonic) and Kapha pacifier, Arjuna pacifies the aggravated Kapha dosha.
 It reduces the blockage of blood vessels and also pacifies the Vata dosha, thereby eliminating the problem of chest pain, heaviness, etc.